-In 2022, the variable pay under this program was set to 70% of the maximum payment potential, and which for both the CEO and the CFO was equivalent to payment of a bonus equal to 70% of the annual base salary at the end of the year.
-This assessment was primarily based on the achievements described in section 2 above.

-The annual variable remuneration for the CEO and CFO constitutes 42% and 41%, respectively, of the total remuneration.
+For 2023, the variable pay under this program was set to 50% of the maximum payment potential, which for both the CEO and the CFO was equivalent to payment of a bonus equal to 50% of the annual base salary at the end of the year.
+This assessment was primarily based on the achievements described in section 3 above.
+In the assessment by the board of directors, it was agreed that 2023 maximum payment potential is to be reviewed considering final outcome related to the DRU award, with 50% maximum payment potential as a minimum.
+Any subsequent adjustments will be reflected in the remuneration report for 2024.
+Based on this, annual variable remuneration for the CEO and CFO in 2023 constitutes 34% each, of total remuneration.

-For further information about the variable remuneration, please refer to section 4.4.3 Application of performance criteria.
+For further information about the variable remuneration, please refer to section 4.4.3 Application of performance criteria